Data Management Guidance for CISE Proposals and Awards

 The DMP should describe the data, metadata, scripts used to generate the data or metadata, experimental results, samples, physical collections, software, curriculum materials, or other materials to be produced in the course of the project.
 The plan should then describe the primary data and other materials to be retained, managed, and shared, and the plans for doing so.
 The DMP should cover the following, as appropriate for the project:

 - the period of time the data will be retained and shared;

-- how data are to be managed and maintained;
+- how data are to be managed, maintained, and disseminated;

-- factors that limit the ability to manage and share data, e.g., legal and ethical restrictions on access to human subjects data;
+- factors that limit the ability to manage and share data, e.g., legal and ethical restrictions on access to human subject data;

 - provisions for appropriate protection of privacy, confidentiality, security, and intellectual property;